luiguip/udacity-capstone-mlengineer-app/README.md

 ## 1. Installation pre requisites

 Github has a limit of size and the model.pt is bigger than the limit, so the models have to be downloaded.
-You can download for yourself at https://drive.google.com/open?id=1ovY9s3_yTVgWQPPSZVq_VFOfjkevJmYE or can run the script download-model.
+You can download for yourself at https://drive.google.com/open?id=1ovY9s3_yTVgWQPPSZVq_VFOfjkevJmYE and save it at folder dog_breeds_app/model/model.pt.

 ## 2. Installation